Rest to rise

 • A six minute morning and evening structure that builds daily closure

-What Changed Was Not Her Workload.
-It Was Her Recovery Structure.
+What Changed Was Not My Workload.
+It Was My Recovery Structure.

 "While I was performing well as a lawyer, my mind felt crowded at night and conversations replayed long after the day ended.
 Months into a consistent gratitude practice, I realized the issue was not my workload.
 It was the absence of structured rest.